April Kepner: Storylines

 April Kepner was born in Columbus, Ohio.
 Her mother Karen is a teacher, and her father Joe is a farmer, and she is the second of four daughters.
 Kepner is initially a surgical resident at Mercy West Medical Center.
 She joins the staff at Seattle Grace Mercy West after the merger of the two hospitals, alongside Jackson Avery (Jesse Williams), Reed Adamson (Nora Zehetner), and Charles Percy (Robert Baker).
 April is first shown to possess a red diary, in which she writes all her feelings and thoughts which is stolen by Lexie Grey (Chyler Leigh).
 Lexie uses the personal information written in the notebook to unnerve and blackmail Kepner but later apologizes.
 After she made a mistake that led to a patient's death, she is fired.
 However, Derek Shepherd (Patrick Dempsey) rehires her when he becomes the new Chief of Surgery.
 As she is not confident anymore, she spends her time doing errands for Shepherd and develops a crush on him, earning her the nickname "Shepherd's flunky".
-In the season six finale, she discovers the body of her best friend Reed Adamson, who has been shot.
+In the Season 6 finale, she discovers the body of her best friend Reed, who has been shot.
 She later runs into the shooter, Gary Clark, who spares her after she tells him about her life.
 Following the shooting, April and fellow resident Jackson Avery move into Meredith Grey's (Ellen Pompeo) house.

 April reveals that she is a virgin because she is a Christian and made a promise to God to stay a virgin until she was married.
 She shows potential as a trauma surgeon during a trauma drill.
 She develops feelings for Alex Karev (Justin Chambers) who almost makes her lose her virginity.
 When Jackson, now her best friend finds out about this, he assaults Alex.
 Later, April agrees to go on a date with Robert Stark, believing him to have a good side.
 Her fellow residents make fun of her which prompts her to break up with him.
-April also impresses Owen Hunt (Kevin McKidd) and she is ultimately granted the position of Chief Resident in the season seven finale.
-Many become upset with Owen’s decision.
+April also impresses Owen Hunt (Kevin McKidd) and she is ultimately granted the position of Chief Resident in the Season 7 finale.
+Many become upset with Owen's decision.
 April initially struggles with her new status as her fellow doctors do not listen to her and do not take her seriously.